Updated August 2026

 Why we picked it

 Paula's Choice formulates this at 15% L-ascorbic acid (the threshold for clinical effectiveness) but pairs it with vitamin E and ferulic acid that stabilize the formula and reduce irritation potential.
-In our testing, 4 of 6 sensitive testers tolerated it well after a 2-week ramp-up period.
-The 2 who couldn't were both rosacea cases.
-Brightening was significantly more dramatic than our top pick (+11% evenness score average), but at the cost of irritation risk for the most reactive skin types.
+At 15% L-ascorbic acid this sits at the potent end for sensitive skin, so a 2-week ramp-up matters.
+It is usually the wrong choice for rosacea cases.

 Pros